dzbeck/multiscanner/docs/arch.rst

 High-level Architecture
 -----------------------
-Details on the components of the MultiScanner architecture are given below the diagram.
+There are seven primary components of the MultiScanner architecture as described below and illustrated in the associated diagram.

 .. figure:: img/arch1.png
    :align: center